gsoft-inc/github-guidelines/README.md

 Packages that are not bound to an organization or a product can use the naming convention of their choice.

+## NPM package author

+The packages author should match an rganization within GSoft or a product developed by GSoft.

+Ex.

+- Groupe Sharegate inc.

 ## License

 Every open source project developed by GSoft must be under the Apache 2.0 license and link to the following license: https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE